Advance Medical Directives

 Durable Powers of Attorney (DPAs)

-A durable power of attorney for health care (DPA), sometimes called a health care proxy, simply transfers the responsibility for making medical decisions from the patient to another person when the patient becomes unable to make his own decisions.
+A DPA simply transfers the responsibility for making healthcare decisions from the patient to another person when the patient becomes unable to make his own decisions.
 A DPA allows the appointed person to become the patient’s “attorney in fact.”
-Ideally this person will be someone who knows the Church’s teachings and shares his values regarding the sanctity of human life.
+Ideally, this person will be someone who knows the Church’s teachings and shares the patient’s values regarding the sanctity of human life.

 The designated person need not be an actual attorney or health care worker ― he or she may be a spouse, relative, priest, rabbi or minister, or fellow churchgoer.